A professional artist’s thoughts on what resin to use for a specific project

 Project idea: Photo resin pendant

-Project idea: Coat a tumbler with resin
+Project idea: Give a tumbler a glossy finish

 If I’m coating a large surface with resin, such as a canvas or artboard, I use the Resin Obsession artwork resin.
 It has a great combination of performance and value which makes it a very economical choice for large surfaces.